Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

-\Figref{fig11a} notes the variation of the perturbation pressure $p_u(x,z=0^{+},t=0)$.
-If the perturbation pressure just above the interface (air side) were to be entirely in phase with $\dfrac{\partial\eta}{\partial x}$, the phase difference with $\eta$ (black dashed curve in \figref{fig11a}) would be $\pi/2$ as would be the case for the Jeffrey model discussed earlier (see discussion around their eqn. $1.1$ in \cite{bonfils2022asymptotic}).
-For the fastest growing Miles mode in \figref{fig11a}, the phase angle ($\approx 72^{\circ}$) is much closer to $\pi/2$ compared to the angle $\pi$ of the KH model (red dashed curve) - we note in passing that the angle $\pi$ for the KH model changes with increasing $\delta$. \Figref{fig11b} notes the vertical variation of the kinetic energy flux (second term in eqn. \ref{eq3.4}) for the fastest growing Miles mode, note the sign change in the flux around $z_c$ indicating that a thin layer centred around the critical layer, redistributes bulk of the generated perturbation kinetic energy towards the interface \citep{smyth1989transition} and a much smaller fraction away from it.
+Figure \ref{fig10a} notes the variation of the perturbation pressure $p_u(x,z=0^{+},t=0)$.
+If the perturbation pressure just above the interface (air side) were to be entirely in phase with $\dfrac{\partial\eta}{\partial x}$, the phase difference with $\eta$ (black dashed curve in figure \ref{fig10a}) would be $\pi/2$ as would be the case for the Jeffrey model discussed earlier (see discussion around their eqn. $1.1$ in \cite{bonfils2022asymptotic}).
+For the fastest growing Miles mode in figure \ref{fig10a}, the phase angle ($\approx 72^{\circ}$) is much closer to $\pi/2$ compared to the angle $\pi$ of the KH model (red dashed curve) - we note in passing that the angle $\pi$ for the KH model changes with increasing $\delta$.
+Figure \ref{fig10b} notes the vertical variation of the kinetic energy flux (second term in eqn. \ref{eq3.4}) for the fastest growing Miles mode, note the sign change in the flux around $z_c$ indicating that a thin layer centered around the critical layer, redistributes bulk of the generated perturbation kinetic energy towards the interface \citep{smyth1989transition} and a much smaller fraction away from it.
 In the budget for wave energy integrated vertically over the entire domain, the integration of this flux-divergence term in eqn. \ref{eq3.4} equals the potential energy of the interface (purely gravitational in the current case) (eq. $3.2$ in \cite{young2014generation}).

 We next turn to examining the effect of increase of density ratio ($\delta$) on the fastest growing mode in the low Froude regime of current interest.
-In order to rationalise the behaviour of the dispersion relation of eqn. \ref{eq2.12}, it is useful to compare the numerical solution to this against the approximation obtained in the low density ratio limit by expanding $c(\kappa;\delta)$ as $c=c_0(\kappa) + \delta c_1(\kappa) + \mathcal{O}(\delta^2)$ for fixed Froude and Bond number.
+In order to rationalise the behaviour of the dispersion relation of eqn. \ref{eq2.12}, it is useful to compare the numerical solution to this against the approximation obtained in the low density ratio limit by expanding $\tilde{c}(\kappa;\delta)$ as $\tilde{c}=\tilde{c}_0(\kappa) + \delta \tilde{c}_1(\kappa) + \mathcal{O}(\delta^2)$ for fixed Froude and Bond number.

 For the zero surface-tension limit relevant here, we use the expression upto $\mathcal{O}(\delta)$ obtained by \cite{carpenter2017physical} (see eqn. $15$ in their study).
 This, expressed in our notation is